-This work makes the following contributions: \begin{itemize} \item \textbf{Theory}: \sol{} deeply investigates the latent structure of quantum error in the Hamming spectrum and finds that the structure follows non-local clustering patterns at higher complexity circuits which can be precisely characterized by a Poisson distribution model, considering circuit, hardware, and runtime features. \item \textbf{Technique}: \sol{} proposes an iterative Bayesian network update methodology to correct quantum errors based on the Hamming spectral errors predicted from the model, such that given raw circuit induction results from a quantum device, Q-Beep can adjust the bit-strings and their distribution to significantly boost fidelity (by up to 234.6\%) for general circuits without domain-specific implications or constraints. \item \textbf{Demonstration}: \sol{} is comprehensively evaluated across over 1894 circuits from a diverse set of problems on 16 IBMQ NISQ devices, and provides state of the art performance across all categories, including fidelity and PST for BV, and CR for QAOA. \end{itemize}
+This work makes the following contributions: \begin{itemize} \item \textbf{Theory}: \sol{} presents a comprehensive examination of the latent structure of quantum errors in the Hamming spectrum of both trapped ion and superconducting systems.
+The study reveals the presence of non-local clustering patterns in the errors, which can be characterized using a Poisson distribution model.
+A novel method for characterizing these errors is proposed, incorporating circuit, hardware, and runtime features. \item \textbf{Technique}: \sol{} proposes an iterative Bayesian network update methodology to correct quantum errors based on the Hamming spectral errors predicted from the model.
+Given raw circuit induction results from a quantum device, Q-BEEP can adjust the bit-strings and their distribution to significantly boost fidelity (by up to 234.6\%) for general circuits without domain-specific implications or constraints. \item \textbf{Demonstration}: \sol{} is comprehensively evaluated across over 1894 circuits from a diverse set of problems on 16 IBMQ NISQ devices, and provides state of the art performance across all categories, including fidelity and PST for BV, and CR for QAOA over prior art \cite{tannu2022hammer}. \end{itemize}